radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 2 examples, 0 failures
 ```

-Users can now create and view projects within our application.
+Users can now create and view projects within our application, and our
+controller code isn't radically different from what we would normally have in a
+Rails application.

-In this code, we've clearly separated out the responsibilities of our
+The difference with this code is that we've clearly separated out the
-application.
-Code that talks to the database lives in the `ProjectRelation`
+responsibilities of our application.
+Code that talks to the database lives in
-class.
-The application talks to this code by way of the `ProjectRepository`
+the `ProjectRelation` class.
+The application talks to this code by way of the
-class.
-The logic we have defined isn't overly complex, but it is very clearly
+`ProjectRepository` class.
+The logic we have defined isn't overly complex, but
-separated.
+it is very clearly separated.

 There is still no code in our model that knows about database queries.
 The
 controller is merely a conduit to the repository and the repository merely a